-Photos 205-206: Wolf and bear, ones of the most important fauna species in Romanian forests.
-Source: YPEF Romania Forms of nature protection such as national parks and Natura 2000 sites Old-growth and semi-virgin forests are of great importance for the conservation of the forest biodiversity, as they host many flora and fauna species typical of the temperate zone, as well as an important number of relict and rare species.
-In Romania, the national network of protected areas consists of special protected areas (National Parks, Nature Parks and Biosphere Reserve Danube Delta) and smaller nature protected areas.
-The most important National and Nature Parks in Romania:
+Photos 204-205: Wolf and bear, ones of the most important fauna species in Romanian forests.
+Source: YPEF Romania

+Forms of nature protection such as national parks and Natura 2000 sites

+Old-growth and semi-virgin forests are of great importance for the conservation of the forest biodiversity, as they host many flora and fauna species which are typical of the temperate zone, as well as an important number of relict and rare species.

+In order to preserve the biodiversity, Romania has created a network of protected areas designating natural protected areas of different types such as: National and Nature Parks